Samband-islenskra-sveitarfelaga/xroad-securityserver-is/README.md

 # Deploy
 Example assumes PowerShell Core \
-Make sure to replace all variable values as applicable
+Make sure to replace all variable values as applicable (and see variables.tf in the repository root for additional options)

 ```powershell